solo-io/gloo/docs/content/guides/security/auth/jwt/access_control.md

 To see all the attributes supported by the JWT API, be sure to check out the correspondent <b>{{< protobuf display="API docs" name="jwt.options.gloo.solo.io.VhostExtension">}}</b>.
 {{% /notice %}}

-To make things more interesting, we can further configure Gloo to enforce an access control policy on incoming JWTs.
+To make things more interesting, we can further configure Gloo Edge to enforce an access control policy on incoming JWTs.
 Let's add a policy to our Virtual Service:

 {{< highlight shell "hl_lines=37-48" >}}
 apiVersion: gateway.solo.io/v1